Antithrombotic Therapy After TAVI: Insights Provided by the POPULAR-TAVI Trial

 - Levine GN, Bates ER, Bittl JA, et al. 2016 ACC/AHA Guideline Focused Update on Duration of Dual Antiplatelet Therapy in Patients With Coronary Artery Disease: A Report of the American College of Cardiology/American Heart Association Task Force on Clinical Practice Guidelines.
 J Am Coll Cardiol 2016;68:1082-115.

-Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Anticoagulation Management and ACS, Anticoagulation Management and Atrial Fibrillation, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and VHD, Interventions and ACS, Interventions and Structural Heart Disease
+Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Cardiovascular Care Team, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Anticoagulation Management and ACS, Anticoagulation Management and Atrial Fibrillation, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and VHD, Interventions and ACS, Interventions and Structural Heart Disease

 Keywords: Heart Valve Diseases, Fibrinolytic Agents, Platelet Aggregation Inhibitors, Transcatheter Aortic Valve Replacement, Drug-Eluting Stents, Aspirin, Aortic Valve, Heparin, Low-Molecular-Weight, Atrial Fibrillation, Percutaneous Coronary Intervention, Acute Coronary Syndrome, Myocardial Infarction, Thromboembolism, Hemorrhage, Anticoagulants, Stroke, Aortic Valve Stenosis, Vitamin K, Hypersensitivity